Last week, we talked about building an entrepreneurial mindset.

 “What will keep me relevant and independent when the world changes again?”

-This builds long-term defensibility, because you’re training a thinking muscle, not just handing off tactics.
+This builds long-term defensibility because you’re training a thinking muscle, not just handing off tactics.

 4. Create Specialized Tools